Blake Wayne Van Leer: Personal life

 In 1947, Van Leer married Margaret Anne Weaver, with whom he had three children, Maryanne Van Leer, Wayne Van Leer, and Blake R. Van Leer II, all of who became engineers.
-In 1981 the couple divorced, and in 1982 he married Colleen Jennings Van Leer, to whom he was married until 1997.
+In 1981 the couple divorced, and in 1982 he married Colleen Jennings Van Leer, to whom he was married until his death in 1997.
 Van Leer's family had several notable roles in the military.
 His father was a notable military officer, colonel, and engineer, and also received awards.
 During his father's tenure at Georgia Tech, women were admitted for the first time and steps were made towards integration.
 His mother was in the Army Nurse Corps, a technologist at the research and development department in Washington.
 Van Leer's sister Maryly Van Leer Peck is also a notable American academic who is the first woman to receive a M.S. and a Ph.D. in chemical engineering and worked as a lead rocket engineer at the United States Naval Research Laboratory.
 Peck also received the National Community Service Award by the Daughters of the American Revolution organization and both Van Leers are a descendant of Samuel Van Leer, an American Revolutionary War Captain and Founding Father General Anthony Wayne.
-After his retirement, Blake Wayne Van Leer became the President and Corporate Administrator of Urban Pathfinders Inc.
+After his retirement, Blake Wayne Van Leer became the president and corporate administrator of Urban Pathfinders Inc.

 Van Leer died on October 3, 1997, of congestive heart failure at Arlington Hospital and was interred at Arlington National Cemetery in Arlington, Virginia.